alexandreday/fast_density_clustering/README.md

 # Running

-Clone or download this repository and run the following command inside the top directory:
+Clone or download this repository.
+Open the file and use the following command:
 ```
 pip3 install .
 ```
 That's it !
+You can now import the package ```clustering``` from you python scripts.
+Check out the examples in the file ```example``` and see if you can run the scripts provided.
 # Examples and comparison with other methods
 Check out the example for gaussian mixtures (example.py).
 You should be able to run it directly.
 It should produce a plot similar to this: ![alt tag](https://github.com/alexandreday/fast_density_clustering/blob/master/example/result.png)